 2.6 Scheduling a report

 Blitz Reports can be scheduled as background processes to run at a certain date or time.
 This feature can be used to run time-consuming data extractions during non-office hours or to use a scheduled Blitz Report as an outbound interface or a very simple and flexible data warehouse.

-The easiest way to schedule a report, with the appropriate parameters, is to use the Blitz Report form to start a one-time run of the desired report and to then copy the submitted background concurrent request of that run:
+The easiest way to schedule a report is to run the Blitz Report first, and to then copy the submitted concurrent request and schedule it:

-- Run a report from the Blitz Report execution form with parameter restrictions as required
+Run a report from the Blitz Report run window with parameter restrictions as required

-A multiple value string can be entered by using the keyword <multiple_values> (see below).
+A multiple values string can be entered by using the keyword (see below).

 To schedule the report ‘Customer Sites’ and extract the data as shown in the previous example, concurrent request parameters would need to be entered as follows.